a-rosenberg/cookbook/recipes/chilaquiles-roja.md

 1. Plate the chilaquiles and add the egg, crumbled feta, chopped parsley and a crack of fresh black pepper.
 Serve immediately before it gets soggy.

 ### notes
+Meal for two.
 Based on an Ethan Cheblowski recipe.
 The salsa is relatively hot, especially if you use the chiles de arbol.